The majority of Qatar’s workforce is made up of expats, and getting a visa or work permit for the country is fairly straightforward.

 Expats coming to the country for temporary work purposes need to get a business visa for Qatar.
 The approved local company receiving the overseas visitor often takes responsibility for the process and will need to provide a letter of invitation.

-Expats planning to carry out contractual work can receive this business visa, valid for only three months.
+Expats planning to carry out contractual work can receive this business visa, which is valid for only three months.
 Those looking to work in Qatar for extended periods will require a work and residence permit.

 72-hour business visas